casey-barr/casey-barr.github.io/_posts/2021-08-06-A-Protestation-in-the-Defense-of-Privacy.md

 Apple, hypocritcally, tries to frame this egregious invasion of privacy in the first section of their **System Overview** by stating:
 >"Apple’s method of detecting known CSAM is designed with user privacy in mind.
 Instead of scanning images in the cloud, the system performs on-device matching using a database of known CSAM image hashes provided by NCMEC and other child-safety organizations.
 Apple further transforms this database into an unreadable set of hashes, which is securely stored on users’ devices."

 The wording of this statement is a direct example of [doublethink](https://en.wikipedia.org/wiki/Doublethink), a term coined by [George Orwell](https://en.wikipedia.org/wiki/George_Orwell) in his increasingly prognistic book [Nineteen Eighty-Four](https://en.wikipedia.org/wiki/George_Orwell).
-Apple is stating that will focus on consumer privacy by manipulating more of your data than it ever has before.
+Apple is stating that it will focus on consumer privacy by manipulating more of your data than it ever has before.
 Quite [Orwellian](https://en.wikipedia.org/wiki/Orwellian), indeed.

 Truthfully, in effect, Apple is introducing a backdoor that completely thwarts all the goodwill that they've built with their, now obvious, PR-framed privacy commercials [[1]](https://www.youtube.com/watch?v=gVtjp6JXWa4) [[2]](https://www.youtube.com/watch?v=FbRUQRmvC4U).